Uncontested Divorce in Pennsylvania

 Finding and Preparing the Uncontested Divorce Forms

-As with most legal proceedings, you'll need to submit some forms to start your uncontested Pennsylvania divorce case.
-When you're filing for an uncontested divorce, you can find some of the forms and directions on the Pennsylvania Judicial System website.
+As with most legal proceedings, you'll need to submit some forms to start your uncontested Pennsylvania divorce case, including the following:

+• Divorce complaint.
 To start the process, the basic form you'll need is the "Notice to Defend and Divorce Complaint."
 This form combines your formal request for the divorce and the document (similar to a summons in other states) that gives your spouse formal notice that you've filed for divorce, along with information about your spouse's rights in the proceeding.

+• Self-representation form.
 When you are representing yourself in the divorce, you'll also need to include the "Self-Represented Party Entry of Appearance" form, which lets the court know that you don't have a lawyer to represent you in the divorce.

 Filing Your Uncontested Divorce Paperwork in Pennsylvania